dhofmann34/CS539_Machine_Learning_Final_Project/README.md

 ![Alt text](https://github.com/dhofmann34/CS539_Machine_Learning_Final_Project/blob/main/img/framework.jpg "Framework")

 This project consists of 3 main parts.
 First, we prepare the dataset, then we train our model, and lastly, we test our method.
-We use this notebook file to prepare the dataset and test our method, but we use the remining python files in the directory to train our model.
-Due to the size of our dataset, training had to be conducted on a high-performance computing cluster.
+We use the jupyter notebook file in the directory to prepare the dataset and test our method, but we use the remining python files to train our model.
+Due to the size of our dataset, training had to be conducted on WPI's high-performance computing cluster.

 ## 1. <b>Preparing the data:</b>
 ![Alt text](https://github.com/dhofmann34/CS539_Machine_Learning_Final_Project/blob/main/img/data_processing.jpg "Data Augmentation")